 Island Vibes For Life...
 The image is nice.
-The imagination conjures up images of a warm tropical land surrounded edged by beautiful beaches with snow white sand, palm trees with coconuts, the clearest celadon waters, and of course the most beautiful sunsets the eye has ever seen!
+The imagination conjures up images of a warm tropical land surrounded by beautiful beaches with snow white sand, palm trees with coconuts, the clearest celadon waters, and of course the most beautiful sunsets the eye has ever seen!
 You know, purple and red, and yellow and on fire!
 After-all, that is what "Island Vibes" are about, right?
 Bermuda, Bahama, come on pretty mama, Key Largo, Montego, baby why don't we go?
 Jamaica.
 Off the Florida Keys...you know the song, and you've been to the places, and we love them.
-Follow me along on my trip, and check out some of the sights from the photos and make sure you click on the links to learn more about the areas that I explored during this trip!
+But, not all Islands are Tropical Islands...and if you aren't cool with that, then fuhgeddaboutit!
+I'm tellin ya, they ain't all tropical, capiche?

 How we all envision "Island Vibes For Life"